jmigual/APATeoria/Real Time Systems/lesson_02.md

 # Lesson 2 - Online scheduling

-- Modeling real-time systems
-  - Modeling computation
-  - Modeling task execution time
-  - Modeling task execution

-- Real-time tasks: formal definitions

-- Online scheduling

 ## Modeling real-time activities
-A **model** is a representation of something.
-Captures the *relevant attributes*.
+> A **model** is a representation of something.
+It does not capture all attributes but only the *relevant attributes*.

-Should be:
+It should be:
 - Expressive: accurate to the real system
 - Tractable: not including too many details